How to Grow Garlic Indoors and Out

 Let's start by saying this: You can grow garlic indoors, but you won't get a head of garlic as you would when you plant cloves in the garden.
-What you'll get will be garlic sprouts or greens, the green tops of a bulb (much like what happens when a bulb sprouts on your kitchen counter).
-These greens are not the same as green garlic, which is early spring garlic or immature garlic bulbs and their edible green stalks.
-They are still quite delicious and can be used as seasoning or garnish.
-Their flavor is lighter and gentler than that of fresh garlic.
+What you will get is garlic sprouts or greens, which are the green tops of a bulb (much like what happens when a bulb sprouts on your kitchen counter).
+These are not the same as green garlic—early spring garlic or immature garlic bulbs and their edible green stalks.
+The greens are still quite delicious and can be used as a seasoning or garnish.
+You'll find their flavor is lighter and gentler than that of fresh garlic.

 To grow entire heads of garlic, you'll need to plant outdoors, because, like other bulbs (think onions and daffodils), they need the cold winter dormancy to produce the scape (flower) and generate a head.
 "Garlic is a really easy crop to grow, and it can be easily grown in pots or [a raised bed], with little maintenance," says Samantha Foxx farm-her and beekeeper of Mother's Finest Urban Farm.
 "If you are like me, every dish needs garlic, so add garlic to your growing area!"

 To grow garlic greens indoors, plant three or four cloves in a pot filled with potting soil.
 Sit them on a sunny window ledge and water them lightly.
 The garlic greens will grow in just seven to 10 days and can be snipped.
 If you plan to have garlic greens on hand, you'll need to keep up with planting new cloves in succession as the cloves will be exhausted once they have grown the greens.